nobleschools/google-as-template/README.md

 ## Overview

 This repo is designed as a starting off point for projects that use Google Apps Scripts, primarily for access with Google Spreadsheets.
-It has few
+It has a few
 features:

 1. Yaml template defining the project